tetherless-world/sdd/tutorial.md

 We recommend that the class assigned to each code for a given column be a subclass of the attribute or entity assigned to that column.

 Examples of data that may require expansion in a codebook include a column corresponding to level of education, where possible values come from a certain enumerated set.

-For example, if a column called "edu" is assigned as an attribute chear:EducationLevel, the classes assigned to the code values for "edu" should have rdfs:subClassOf relationships to chear:EducationLevel, such as chear:NoFormalEducation or chear:CollegeGraduate.
+For example, if a column called "edu" is assigned as an attribute chear:EducationLevel and the data value for that column is numerically coded, classes should be assigned in the Codebook to the code values for "edu."

+A recommendation, though not a requirement, is the the classes used in the Codebook should have rdfs:subClassOf relationships to the attribute assigned.
+For example, for the attribute chear:EducationLevel, we assign classes in the Codebook such as chear:UnknownEducationLevel or chear:CollegeGraduate.

 A Codebook for the example project is shown below.